 1. Cape May, one of the best beaches in New Jersey

-There are lots of places in NJ where you can spend a vacation, but Cape May regularly makes the list of the top 10 beaches in the country.
+There are lots of places in NJ where you can spend a vacation, but Cape May is always considered one of the best beaches in New Jersey and in the country.
 It’s also one of the oldest resort areas in the U.S.

 Cape May is at the southern tip of the state and one of the most famous places in New Jersey, thanks to its Victorian buildings and historic landmarks.
 As you walk the streets of this beachside town, you’ll notice many homes with gingerbread-style architecture and pastel color palettes.